Stream Processing

 For example, if a user implements a data processing plugin with the fully qualified class name "edu.tsinghua.iotdb.pipe.ExampleProcessor" and packages it into a jar file, which is stored at "https://example.com:8080/iotdb/pipe-plugin.jar", and the user wants to use this plugin in the stream processing engine, marking the plugin as "example".
 The creation statement for this data processing plugin is as follows:

-CREATE PIPEPLUGIN example
+CREATE PIPEPLUGIN IF NOT EXISTS example

 AS 'edu.tsinghua.iotdb.pipe.ExampleProcessor'